 Look for common vulnerability patterns in custom code: SQL injection points, cross-site scripting (XSS) vulnerabilities, insecure direct object references, and authentication bypasses.
 Tools like OWASP ZAP or Burp Suite can help identify these issues through dynamic testing, though they require more expertise to use effectively than dependency scanners.

-Budget permitting, consider engaging a professional security firm for a penetration test.
+Cost control note: Budget permitting, consider engaging a professional security firm for a penetration test.
 They’ll find issues that automated tools miss.
-This isn’t always feasible in early rescue stages, but it’s worth considering once you’ve addressed obvious vulnerabilities.
+A typical penetration test for a small to medium application costs $15,000 to $30,000.
+This isn’t always feasible in early rescue stages, but it’s worth considering once you’ve addressed obvious vulnerabilities and want independent verification of your security posture.

 Step Six: Establish Automated Testing